Mikhail Samoilovich Neiman: Life

 Neiman was one of the organizers of the Radio Electronics Faculty, the chairman of its Scientific Council with the duties of the scientific supervisor of the faculty and the member of the Scientific Council of the MAI.
 With his active participation curricula and programs of the faculty were developed, "radio engineer" qualification for graduates was established.
 His textbook in two parts, "The course of transmitting devices" was published in 1957–1958.
 This book and his tutorials were fundamental and intelligible at the same time.
 Under his supervising 6 doctoral and 20 PhD theses were produced.
 At the department headed by Neiman research in the field of radio transmitters and antenna systems was conducted.
 He headed the department "Ultra-high frequencies Technology" of the laboratory at the Radio Faculty.

 Since 1946, Neiman worked also at the Central Scientific Research Institute of Radio Engineering (CNIRTI, former Scientific Research Institute-108).
 Under his leadership a number of research and development works were made: new methods for the generation, transmission and reception of microwave signals, the production of large capacities in the centimeter and decimeter ranges, constructive design of disk klystron and others.
 Neiman was the member of the CNIRTI Scientific Council.

 Neiman died on June 25, 1975, in Moscow.
 In one of the buildings of the Moscow Aviation Institute in his memory a memorial plaque is set.

 In 1995 the Moscow Aviation Institute held a meeting devoted to the 90th anniversary of the birth of Neiman.
 Speeches of staff and his pupils revealed great respect for his research and teaching, to his personality.
-Many people noted that even now Neiman is the example of real scientist, a wonderful teacher and a man of high moral character, and he serves as the guide for their work and life.
+Many people noted that he was inspired by him, and he serves as the guide for their work and life.